 Posted on 2 Comments

-Chinese New Year 20 – Year of the Metal Rat.
+Lunar New Year 20 – Year of the Metal Rat.

 Chinese New Year is celebrated by more than 20% of the world’s population.
 It’s the most important holiday across China and most of Asia.
 There are lots of festivities from people, businesses and organisations all over the world.
 Yee’s Hung Ga are no exception, we have organised a free Chinese New Year Celebration for Inverness, performing lion dance displays, parades and demonstrations.
 You can find a link to our Facebook Event Page here: